 During times of financial uncertainly and crisis, it is common for fraudsters to try to capitalize on people’s fear and insecurity.
 Currently, there are many reports of fraud surrounding unemployment benefits in Massachusetts.
 Here is what you should know and be aware of regarding this scam.

-Targeted individuals are receiving a Notice of Monetary Determination in the mail from the Commonwealth of MA Department of Unemployment Assistance (DUA), stating their claim for Pandemic Unemployment Assistance has been filed.
-The letter then goes on to state that they need to certify their claim weekly by logging into their account, with a website included in the letter.
-The letter states that failure to do so will result in non-payment of unemployment benefits.
+Targeted individuals are receiving a Notice of Monetary Determination from the Commonwealth of MA Department of Unemployment Assistance (DUA), stating their claim for Pandemic Unemployment Assistance has been filed.
+The message then goes on to state that they need to certify their claim weekly by logging into their account, with a website address included in the communication.
+The message states that failure to do so will result in non-payment of unemployment benefits.
+These messages may come in the form of a physical letter, email, or phone call, and it is important to be vigilant in all cases.

 The fraudsters using this tactic are most likely using personal information obtained from previous data breaches, such as the 2017 Equifax Breach, that they can purchase on the black market and are hoping that someone will log in and give all their personal information.
 The dollar amounts posted in these letters also look enticing, especially to someone who might have fallen on hard times during the COVID-19 pandemic.